 Our Kamaraj College History is presented to you in deep humility, but with the sense of satisfaction that accompanies a hard task sincerely accomplished.
-In virgin virility and pristine purity, this College may well remind a poet of the first born rose, blown out by providence in a well-nourished plant.
 We belong to a nation which is wedded to the ideals of renunciation and service.
 It may not be out of place to point out how Shri.
 K.KAMARAJ, undoubtedly one of the greatest leaders of our times, stood up to the above ideal.
 It is therefore, indeed a good fortune that the College has been named after that great son.

 The founding fathers of Kamaraj College came forward to build a temple of learning, as a fittest tribute, to the self-sacrificing activities and noble services rendered to the progress of the country, especially for the cause of education by the great patriot Shri.
 K.KAMARAJ.
 The founders took steps to fulfill the wishes of the great leader, to impart education, particularly College Education to the poor and downtrodden pupils of the locality and also the surrounding districts.

 The red-letter day in the History of the College is 6th June 1965, on which the Vadathisai Hindu Nadarkal Mahamai Dharma Karapettai Paribalana Sangam belonging to the Nadars from the North (Vadathisai) celebrated its 46th anniversary.
 On that day a resolution was passed, under the Presidentship of Philanthropist Shri.
 S. Vellaichami Nadar, of Virudhunagar to start a college.
 This idea was welcomed with great enthusiasm by Shri.
 A.M.M.S.
 Ganesan Nadar and Family and on the spot they donated One Lakh Rupee.
 Their family is still rendering laudable services to the growth and development of the college.